MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/digital-app-builder/getting-started/index.md

 ## Open an existing app
 {: #open-an-existing-app }

 >**Note**: You can open an existing app developed using the Digital App Builder only.
-By default, the application is opens in design mode.
+By default, the application opens in design mode.

 You can open an existing app in one of the following ways: